Generative AI for Healthcare Professionals: A Practical Introduction

 Venue 1 Wimpole St, London, W1G 0AE

-The same one-day format, run in small groups in central London.
-Book a confirmed date now, or join the list for the October workshop.
+The same one-day format, run in small groups at 1 Wimpole Street.
+Book the July workshop now, or join the mailing list for the October date.

 Booking open